Deep Recurrent Encoder: A scalable end-to-end network to model brain signals: Materials and Method

 \subsection{Model Evaluation}

-\paragraph{Evaluation Method} Models are evaluated using the Pearson Correlation R (between -1 and 1, here expressed as a percentage) between the model prediction $\hat x$ and the true MEG signals $x$ for each channel and each time sample (after the initial state) independently.
+\paragraph{Evaluation Method} Following seminal works (\emph{e.g.} by \citet{kay2008,vangerven2017fmri}), models are evaluated using the Pearson Correlation R (between -1 and 1) between the model prediction $\hat x$ and the true MEG signals $x$ for each channel and each time sample (after the initial state) independently\footnote{Figure~\ref{fig:explainedvar} in the Appendix~\ref{sec:appendix} reports the same evaluations, using a different metric: the explained variance quantified by the coefficient of determination $R^2$ of the brain response by the model predictions.}.
 When comparing the overall performance of the models, we average over all time steps after the stimulus onset, and over all MEG sensors for each subject independently.
-The reliability of prediction performance, as summarized with confidence intervals and p-values, is assessed across subjects.
-Similarly, model comparison is based on a non-parametric Wilcoxon rank test across subjects, that is corrected for multiple comparison using a false discovery rate (FDR) across time samples and channels.

 \paragraph{Feature Importance} To investigate what a model actually learns, we use Permutation Feature Importance \citep{Breiman} which measures the drop in prediction performance when the $j^{th}$ input feature $u^j$ is shuffled: